cloudmesh-community/fa18-523-57/paper/paper.md

 ## Getting Started

-If you have never used PyTorch before you need to install PyTorch, check [@fa18-523-57-PyTorch-requirements] for more instructions on the system requirements and different ways to install PyTorch [@fa18-523-57-PyTorch-installation].
+If you have never used PyTorch before you need to install PyTorch.
+Check [@fa18-523-57-PyTorch-requirements] for more instructions on the system requirements and different ways to install PyTorch [@fa18-523-57-PyTorch-installation].